 Buick powertrain engineer Rudolf J. Gorsky was ordered to work with Kelley’s corporate engineering group to develop a production version of the torque converter transmission for Buick.
 After extensive testing, the option was finally announced in January 1948 for the top-of-the-line Buick Roadmaster.

-Buick’s new transmission, dubbed Dynaflow, took the torque converter drive concept a step further than had the wartime Hellcat.
-Although it used two planetary gearsets, providing two forward ratios plus reverse, Dynaflow did not actually shift gears automatically.
+In operation, Buick’s new transmission, dubbed Dynaflow, was to torque converter bus transmissions than to the wartime Torqmatic.
+Although Dynaflow’s planetary gearset provided low, direct drive, and reverse gears, the transmission did not actually shift gears automatically.
 In Drive, it instead relied on the torque multiplication of its complex, five-element torque converter.
-To expand its useful range of operating speeds, the converter used two impellers and two stators, each with a different blade pitch.
-At stall, it provided a maximum torque multiplication of 2.25:1, not far from the 2.39:1 first gear of Buick’s standard manual gearbox.
+To expand its torque capacity and useful range of operating speeds, the converter used two impellers and two stators, each with a different blade pitch.
+At stall, the early Dynaflow provided a maximum torque multiplication of 2.25:1 (compared to the 2.66:1 first gear of Buick’s standard manual gearbox).
 As engine speed increased, the converter multiplication gradually faded; at cruising speed, both stators freewheeled and the converter acted like a conventional fluid coupling.
-In effect, Dynaflow was what we would now call a continuously variable transmission, although unlike modern belt/chain/roller-driven CVTs, its operation was purely hydraulic.
+In effect, Dynaflow was what we would now call a continuously variable transmission, although unlike modern CVTs, which use belts, chains, or rollers to effect ratio changes, its operation was purely hydraulic.

 There was a ready cure for Dynaflow’s mediocre acceleration: manually selecting Low range added a 1.82:1 mechanical gear ratio to the converter’s multiplication.
 Low could be held to about 45 mph (72 km/h), providing much snappier takeoffs and stronger passing response.
-Unfortunately, the transmission had no way to shift automatically into high; the driver had to move the selector back to Drive and doing that too frequently tended to damage the clutches and bands.
+Unfortunately, doing that too frequently tended to damage the clutches and bands.
 Buick’s owner’s manual cautiously described the low gear as “emergency low.”